theaholtlund/gap-data-analysis/README.md

 ## Usage

 Open the project opened in your preferred IDE or Jupyter Notebook environment.
 The program can also be executed through Docker, as described further down in this file.
 The framework is composed of several Python files and Jupyter Notebooks, where the Python files are not intended to be accessed or modified in order to run the program.
-To retrieve the data, analyse its contents and visualise key relations, only the notebooks in the <em>notebooks<em> folder are needed.
+To retrieve the data, analyse its contents and visualise key relations, only the notebooks in the _notebooks_ folder are needed.
 This folder has four files for data retrieval, one for data analysis and one for data visualisation, all named to reflect the order in which they are intended to be executed:

 1. Date Retrieval: